Welcome to the Abbey

 Abbeys of Misrule arose in late medieval France, set up by irreverent locals to mock the powers of the day.
 They were places of chaos, in which the world was turned upside down.
 Black was white and wrong was right.
 Perhaps this sounds familiar.

-Misrule is all around.
-These days, we need a few Abbeys in which we can re-establish some semblance of sanity instead: in which we can look to bigger truths, cherish them, and think about how to re-seed them in a strange new world.
+Misrule is the norm in the West today.
+The ground is shifting everywhere.
+A new religion is rising - the religion of the Machine.
+It may be that all the old structures - cultural structures, Christian structures, all the familiar things - need to fall away in order that we can see beyond them to what is really going on.
+These days, I think we need a few Abbeys in which we can re-establish some semblance of sanity: in which we can look to real truths, and think about how to re-seed them in a strange new world.

 Should you subscribe?